 He served as National Director for North Korea for World Vision International till January 2010.
 Prior to joining WVI, he served as Senior Advisor to the CEO of Church World Service and as liaison to the White House, the Congressional leadership and the Office of the UN Secretary General.
 He was Director of the Asia/Pacific Department for the National Council of Churches USA from 1987 to 2000.

-From 1976 to 1987 Hsu directed the United Nations programme of the World Council of Churches representing the WCC on the board of the Conference of NGOs (CONGO) in Consultative Status with the UN and serving as CONGO’s Vice-President and First Vice-President.
-During this time, he was in constant contact with the office of the Secretary General and the Presidents of the annual UN General Assembly sessions.
+From 1976 to 1987 Victor directed the United Nations program of the World Council of Churches representing the WCC on the board of the Conference of NGOs (CONGO) in Consultative Status with the UN and serving as CONGO’s Vice-President and First Vice-President.
+During this period, he helped provide access to NGOs to the UN working in constant contact with the Office of the Secretary General and the Presidents of the annual UN General Assembly sessions.

 An expert on contemporary international issues, his leadership and expertise are often sought by civil society organizations.
 He has been a board member of several advocacy organizations and chaired several international roundtables.
-He has written extensively and is frequently invited to be a keynoter on international relations such as the role of the UN, terrorism and issues related to North East Asia.
+He has written extensively and is frequently invited to be a keynoter on international relations, humanitarian aid, terrorism and issues related to the Asia/Pacific.

-He provided private briefings to the leadership of US Congress on both DPRK and religious freedom in China.
+He has provided confidential briefings to the leadership of U.S. Congress on both North Korea and religious freedom in China.
 He was an official observer to the Philippine Peace Talks and has been received by several heads of states and governments, and well-known diplomats around the world.